each/draft-aname/draft-ietf-dnsop-aname.md

 # ANAME loops {#loops}

 The ANAME sibling address substitution algorithm in (#subst) poses a challenge of detecting a loop between two or more ANAME records.
-This is different from detecting a CNAME loop.

-A CNAME record loop can be easily detected as there is a single component in the recursive resolution process which keeps the complete state of each DNS query.
-This component is usually a recursive resolver.
-When the resolver encounters a CNAME, it attempts to follow the CNAME by sending an additional query for the name in the CNAME target to a designed authoritative server.
-If the response from the authoritative server contains another CNAME, the resolver compares the CNAME target with the previously encountered CNAMEs and if there is a match, the loop is detected and the processing of the initial query stops.

-Similar loops may exist for ANAME records as well and may demonstrate when performing ANAME sibling address substitution in an authoritative server and also in a resolver.
-If there are two ANAME records in the authority of different servers and pointing to each other then each server will attempt to resolve the ANAME target independently.
-There is no longer a single component keeping the complete processing state and as a result the loop cannot be detected and broken explicitly.
-Instead, the servers need to rely on secondary symptoms indicating presence of the loop such as resolution timeouts.
+Imagine this setup: two authoritative servers X and Y performing ANAME sibling address substition on the fly (i.e. they attempt to resolve the ANAME target when the client query arrives).
+If server X gets a query for FOO.TEST which is an ANAME to BAR.TEST, it will send a query to server Y for BAR.TEST which is an ANAME to FOO.TEST.
+Server Y will then start a new query to server X, which has no way to know that it is regarding the original FOO.TEST lookup.

+The only indicator of the presence of the loop in the described setup is the network timeout.
+Ideally we would recognize the loop explicitly based on the exchanged DNS messages.

+On-the-fly ANAME substitution is allowed and it's just the most obvious scenario where the problem can be demonstrated, but this loop can also be encountered in other situations.
+The root cause is that when the server gets a query it doesn't know why and that the server always attempts to fully resolve the ANAME target before sending the response.

+TODO: Solve this issue [https://github.com/each/draft-aname/issues/45]